Children of the Corn II: The Final Sacrifice: Plot

 As they investigate the local corn storage, they discover that town residents have been selling spoiled corn from the previous year's harvest along with the new crop to maximize profits.
-Growing on the spoiled corn is a dark-green acidic toxin which they believe is filling the town's air and contributing to a spate of delusions in the children, rendering them emotionless and violent.
+Growing on the spoiled corn is a dark-green acidic toxin which they believe is filling the town's air and contributing to a state of delusions in the children, rendering them emotionless and violent.
 The Sheriff discovers them spying on the site, ties them up, and leaves them to be killed by a corn harvester, but they escape.
 Along the way, John questions Frank further about what's going on, with Frank telling how Native Americans believed in a spirit who would seek revenge for perceived wrongs done to the land, with He Who Walks Behind the Rows being this spirit.

 The Sheriff and the rest of the Hemingford adults attend an emergency town-hall meeting to discuss the situation, but the children lock them inside and set the building afire, killing them all.
 The children then kidnap Angela and Lacey and take them out to the cornfield where they pressure a confused Danny to join them in sacrificing Lacey.
 John and Frank arrive driving the harvester.
 One of the children shoots Frank with an arrow, wounding him.
 Danny and John free Lacey and Angela and attempt to escape but the cornfield seems endless and they shortly return to where they started.
 Micah attempts to harness the power of He Who Walks Behind the Rows until Frank restarts the harvester, before he dies.
-Micah's robe gets caught in the machine and he calls for help.
-His face transforms, first into the demon that possessed him, then back to himself.
+Micah's robe gets caught in the machine.
+At that moment, Micah is freed from his possession and calls for help.
 Danny runs in to help him but is too late.
 The harvester pulls Micah in, killing him.
-The rest of the children scatter, and Danny, Angela, Lacey, and John leave the clearing.
+The rest of the children scatter, and John, Danny, Angela, and Lacey leave the clearing.

 John and Danny later reconcile as they burn Frank's body on traditional Native American funeral pyre, before they, Angela, and Lacey drive off together.
 Some time later, Frank is seen doing additions to the rock paintings to show that the story has come to pass, with his spirit having become the protector of the area.